 What if you are absolutely sure this is the house of your dreams and you HAVE to have it?

 First, before you even start looking, get a preapproved mortgage.
+You can also get a prime accounts when you are getting yourself in stock trading.
 Shop around among banks, mortgage brokers and financial institutions to get the best deal, and you’ll know exactly how much you can afford to spend and when to say no. Your total housing costs including mortgage payments, property taxes and utility payments should be no more than one-third of your household income.

 For the best shot at getting the house, make an offer over the asking price.
 The more offers that are coming in, the more you’ll have to pay.
 In a bidding war you must make your best offer immediately because you may not get a second chance.
 Try to meet the homeowner in person at some point and get to know them a little – it can’t hurt.
 Put as few conditions in the offer as possible.
 Use the closing date that the vendor is seeking.
 Come up with a hefty deposit, in the form of a certified check, to show the vendor you are serious.

 In the end, if you don’t get the house, just relax and let it go.
 Don’t worry – you’ll find another one!

 – Copyright © 2010 Realty Times.
 All Rights Reserved.